-a) On April 13, 2011, MGM Grand Paradise and MGM China Holdings Limited, a company currently wholly owned by Antonio Jose Menano, who has agreed to transfer such shareholding in MGM China Holdings Limited to the shareholders of MGM Grand Paradise upon Group Reorganization, entered into a contribution and share issuance agreement with Pansy Ho, Grand Paradise Macau Limited and MGM Resorts International ("significant shareholders of MGM Grand Paradise") as part of the Reorganization.
-Pursuant to the agreement and, subject to certain conditions set out therein, the significant shareholders of MGM Grand Paradise will contribute their 160,000 Class A shares in MGM Grand Paradise to MGM China Holdings Limited in the manner set out in the section headed "History and Corporate Structure - Reorganization" in this Document and MGM China Holdings Limited will become the holding company of the MGM Grand Paradise Group.

-b) On March 24, 2011, MGM Grand Paradise paid dividend of MOP2,450 per share (equivalent to approximately HK\$2,379 per share) amounting approximately MOP490 million (equivalent to approximately HK\$476 million) in aggregate to its shareholders.
-An amount of MOP50 million (equivalent to approximately HK\$49 million) was also retained as legal reserve.
+- a) On April 13, 2011, MGM Grand Paradise and MGM China Holdings Limited, a company currently wholly-owned by Antonio Jose Menano, who has agreed to transfer such shareholding in MGM China Holdings Limited to the shareholders of MGM Grand Paradise upon Group Reorganization, entered into a contribution and share issuance agreement with Pansy Ho, Grand Paradise Macau Limited and MGM Resorts International ("significant shareholders of MGM Grand Paradise") as part of the Reorganization.
+Pursuant to the agreement and, subject to certain conditions set out therein, the significant shareholders of MGM Grand Paradise will contribute their 160,000 class A shares in MGM Grand Paradise to MGM China Holdings Limited in the manner set out in the section headed "History and Corporate Structure - Reorganization" in this Document and MGM China Holdings Limited will become the holding company of the MGM Grand Paradise Group. - b) On March 23, 2011, an amount of MOP50 million (equivalent to approximately HK\$49 million) was transferred from retained earnings to legal reserve and paid dividend of MOP2,450 per share (equivalent to approximately HK\$2,379 per share) amounting approximately MOP490 million (equivalent to approximately HK\$476 million) in aggregate were declared and approved by shareholders of MGM Grand Paradise.
+Such dividends were paid to the shareholders of MGM Grand Paradise Limited on March 24, 2011.